cyborg-client/offline-server/README.md

 ## Usage
 **To build the cache from a CSV file:**
 1. Make sure that the .csv file does not contain anything other than the data.
 In other words no headers or column description should be present in the file.
+2. Create a `config.json` file in the current directory: `echo '{"http_port": 1234, "tcp_port": 12345}' > config.json`.
-2. Run `server build FILENAME`.
+3. Run `server build FILENAME`.
 This will generate a cache of the CSV file and save it to hidden files in the current directory.

 **To run the server on the cache in the current directory:**
 1. Run `server run`.
+Make sure that the config file exists.

 ## Building and installing the server
 1. Download the toolchain by running `curl https://sh.rustup.rs -sSf | sh`.